BenjyNStrauss/SDP-detection-LLMs/README.md

 (2) Select which Pattern(s) the file fits from list-of-patterns.txt (alternatively, you could add a new pattern)

-(2a) If possible, please add your confidence (%) in your assesment of the pattern and the % correctness of the pattern
+(2a) If possible, please add your confidence (%) in your assesment of the pattern and the % correctness (how correctly is the pattern implemented in the file)

 (3) Repeat as desired